Picturing Washington's Army

 Eyewitness Images from 1782

-The image of Washington’s tent is a detail from a panoramic watercolor scene showing the Continental Army’s encampment at Verplanck’s Point, New York, on the Hudson River in 1782.
-Army engineer Pierre Charles L’Enfant, who later created the initial designs for what would become Washington, D.C., painted the scene.
-It is related to another panoramic watercolor painting from 1782 by L’Enfant showing the Continental Army’s encampment at nearby West Point.
+In 1782, Continental Army engineer Pierre Charles L’Enfant created two panoramic watercolor paintings of the Continental Army encampments at West Point and Verplanck’s Point in New York’s Hudson Highlands.
 Together, the two rare paintings visualize Washington’s army, from the perspective of an eyewitness, at the height of its professionalism following the 1781 Siege of Yorktown.
-While the end of the war and American independence still hung in the balance, Washington prepared his troops for the next potential campaign against the British and hoped for continued French support.
+While the end of the Revolutionary War and American independence still hung in the balance, Washington prepared his troops for the next potential campaign against the British and hoped for continued French support.

 Explore the two paintings below to find out more about their details and significance.